Special Educational Needs and Disabilities

 At Orchard, we provide all children with the opportunities, experiences, nurture and belief that will enrich their education and embed an ethos of inclusion and achievement for all.

-Ensuring that our children achieve their potential, irrespective of their additional or special educational needs (SEN), is at the heart of our inclusive practice.
+Ensuring that our children achieve their potential, irrespective of their special educational needs or disabilities (SEND), is at the heart of our inclusive practice.
 Every child contributes to our school community and their wellbeing development, achievement and happiness is central to this.

 We believe that every teacher is a teacher of every child or young person, including those with SEND.
 If children are not able to ‘learn the way we teach’ then we must ‘teach the way they learn’.
 We believe that good practice for pupils with special educational needs is good practice for all.